Wheeler Primary School

 Please encourage your child to bring their book bag every day.
 Three reads a week, signed by an adult, earns the title “Regular Reader” and we are aiming for 100% across both classes.

 All children in Year 4 are expected to know and recall all times tables up to and including 12 x 12.
-Please help your child to learn their times tables so that they will be prepared for their times tables test and Year 5.
+Please help your child to learn their times tables so that they will be prepared for this an online National test in June.

-Homework will handed out on a Friday.
+Homework will be sent home each Monday.
 Please encourage your child to complete the tasks, returning them to school the following week.

 Year 5 Curriculum